Stefano Ferrario: Lecce

-In January 2010 he was signed by Lecce.
-In January 2012 he was signed by Parma F.C. in a temporary deal, plus a buy-out clause, with Manuele Blasi moved to Lecce from Parma in a definitive deal.
+In January 2010, he was signed by Lecce.
+In January 2012, he was signed by Parma F.C. in a temporary deal, plus a buy-out clause, with Manuele Blasi moving to Lecce from Parma in a definitive deal.
 At the end of season Ferrario returned to Lecce.

-He followed Lecce relegated to 2012–13 Lega Pro Prima Divisione due to a match-fixing scandal.
+He followed Lecce, relegated to 2012–13 Lega Pro Prima Divisione due to a match-fixing scandal.
 The club failed to promote back to Serie B in 2013, which finished as the losing side of the promotion playoffs.
-On 22 July 2013 the contract between Ferrario and Lecce, which due to expire on 30 June 2014, was canceled 10 months earlier.
+On 22 July 2013, the contract between Ferrario and Lecce, which was due to expire on 30 June 2014, was cancelled 10 months earlier.

 Lanciano

-On 8 November 2013 Ferrario was signed by Serie B club Lanciano as a free agent, with an optional second year of contract.
+On 8 November 2013, Ferrario was signed by Serie B club Lanciano as a free agent, with an optional second year of contract.

 Catania

-On 27 August 2015 Ferrario was signed by Calcio Catania in a 2-year contract.
+On 27 August 2015, Ferrario was signed by Calcio Catania in a 2-year contract.
 The team was relegated to 2015–16 Lega Pro due to another match-fixing scandal on 20 August 2015.